-Police respond to July 4 parade amid reports of shooting
+Police respond shooting at July 4 parade in Chicago suburb

 “I’m so freaked out,” she said.
 “It’s just so sad.”

 The Lake County Sheriff’s Office said on Twitter that it is assisting Highland Park Police “with a shooting in the area of the Independence Day parade route.”
 The sheriff’s office directed an AP reporter to contact Highland Park Police.
 The Police Department said no one was immediately available to discuss the incident.

 City leaders said on Twitter that “Police are responding to an incident in downtown Highland Park.
 Fourth Fest has been canceled.
 Please avoid downtown Highland Park.
 More information will be shared as it becomes available.”

 The city said on it’s website that the parade would feature floats, marching bands, novelty groups, community entries and other special entertainment.
-A children’s bike and pet parade also was scheduled to start 30 minutes before the main parade.